LendCoinFoundation/LendCoin/README.md

 ## What is LendCoin?

+LendCoin is a cryptocurrency that has been developed to be used as collateral for BTCLend’s Peer to Peer BTC lending and also to be used as currency at all participating merchants.
+LendCoin enables merchants to sell products and use BTCLend’s Buy Now Pay Later API.
+This API allows merchants to receive immediate payment while allowing customers to pay up to 6 months after purchase.
+LendCoin also allows its users to take loans for up to 75% of their coins value.
+BTCLend has a 100% track record of getting all of the collateral loans funded within a couple of days.

 LendCoin is a LendCoin network-compatible, community-developed wallet client.

 The project has been designed to provide people with a stable, secure, and feature-rich alternative to the LendCoin reference wallet (https://github.com/LendCoinFoundation/LendCoin).